Polearm: Glaive

 A glaive is a polearm consisting of a single-edged tapering blade similar in shape to a modern kitchen knife on the end of a pole.
 The blade was around 45 cm long, on the end of a pole 180 or 210 cm long.
 However, instead of having a tang like a sword or naginata, the blade is affixed in a socket-shaft configuration similar to an axe head, both the blade and shaft varying in length.
 Illustrations in the 13th century Maciejowski Bible show a short staffed weapon with a long blade used by both infantry and cavalry.
 Occasionally glaive blades were created with a small hook or spike on the reverse side.
 Such glaives are named glaive-guisarme.

 Voulge

-A voulge (occasionally called a pole cleaver) is a curved blade attached to a pole by binding the lower two-thirds of the blade to the side of the pole, to form a sort of axe.
-Looks very similar to a glaive.
+A voulge, also known as vouge, is a single or double edged blade tapering to a sharp point, mounted onto the extremity of a shaft with a singular socket under the blade.
+It can be fitted with langlets to further stabilize it, similar to poleaxes, as well as a rondel on the shaft to protect the hand.